gatsbyjs/themes/packages/gatsby-theme-blog/README.md

 }
 ```

-As an alternative, you can install your prism package into your project and pass the package name.
+As an alternative, you can install a package with a prism theme into your project and pass the package name.

+This option is null by default, and in all cases local shadowed styles take precedent.

 ##### Highlight Line